An Intro to Account Scoring

-See your best fit accounts and create team-wide scores for companies.
+With it, you can see your best fit accounts and create team-wide scores for companies.

 Harness the power of both DataFox’s and your own data to score companies based on flexible criteria such as: